KcanCurly/nessus-verifier/README.md

   * Check software version and (FUTURE) print CVEs related to those version
 * Telnet
   * Simply checks usage and prints out the hosts
+* SMTP
+  * Checks if TLS is enforced
+  * Checks if it is open relay